-To us, the layout of the pages inside a book is just as important as its cover design.
+To us at The Book Designers, the layout of the pages inside a book is just as important as its cover design.
 After all, the pages are what people will experience as they read the book.
 This tutorial provides a basic step-by-step process for designing and laying out a book that's driven by its text.

 Over the following steps we'll show you how to design a simple text-driven book using InDesign, part of Adobe's Creative Cloud software.
 However, this process can also be applied to more dynamic layouts, as it covers the basics of flowing in and formatting text for a book layout.

 Plan your book layout first.
 Where are the table of contents, copyright page, introductions, preface, forewords and so on going to be located?
 If you're uncertain, ask your client or refer to books already in print to see what the standard is.

 Make sure the text you receive is supplied without hard formatting, otherwise you might spend a lot of time stripping out italics, bold and so on – over-formatted text distracts readers.
 Now open InDesign and go to 'File > New Document'.